 The free-living style of camping was something that they continued once they came to Australia, and Ian grew up used to pitching tents, and cooking on gas stoves in the bush.
 So for Ian there was also a French connection, but more relevant was the desire to see the countryside by moving.

-Both families moved far from France in the ’60’s, emigrating from England to Perth in Western Australis.
+Both families moved far from France in the ’60’s, emigrating from England to Perth in Western Australia.
 Lisette’s dream began to fade once she met the non-French Ian in Perth.
-But, he was clear on the sacrifice that she was making.
+But, he was aware of the sacrifice that she was making.

-Right at the start of their courtship, early in 1972, one of the first (if not the first) gifts he gave her was a French language book, of photographs of the cities, towns, villages, countryside and coasts of France.
+Right at the start of their courtship, early in 1972, one of the first (if not the first) gifts he gave her was a book of photographs of the cities, towns, villages, countryside and coastline of France – all written in French.

 Prophetically, there was one picture that included a barge.
 It was of Notre Dame, from a mooring on the Seine in central Paris.

 These elements fermented during the years of raising a family in Perth, Chicago and Melbourne.
 Suppressed, but not forgotten was a now shared interest in things French, and roving vacations.

 Lisette had the first opportunity to visit France when, in 2004, on a study trip to Europe, she had the chance to stay over for just one day in Montpellier – finally one of us experienced the sight, sound, smell and taste of the real France!

 The first opportunity for us to get a substantial exposure to French culture was in 2005, on our 30th wedding anniversary, which we spent in New Caledonia – the closest bit of France to Australia.

 A while later, in 2008, we spent a week in Tahiti on the way to and from a holiday in the US.
 Since then we have also been back to New Caledonia once more.
 These islands are wonderful in their own right, but we still yearned for the real France.